kubeedge/website/docs/setup/deploy-ha.md

 sidebar_position: 6
 ---

-## The HA of CloudCore(deployed in k8s cluster)
+## The HA of CloudCore (deployed in k8s cluster)

 **Note:**
-There are several ways to achieve the HA of cloudcore, for example, ingress, keepalived etc. Here we adopt the keepalived.
-The HA of cloudcore according to ingress will be achieved later.
+There are several ways to achieve high availability of CloudCore, for example, using ingress, keepalived, etc. In this guide, we have adopted the keepalived approach.
+The HA of CloudCore using an ingress controller will be covered later.

 ## Determine the virtual IP of CloudCore

 Determine a VIP that the CloudCore service exposed to the edge nodes.
-Here we recommend `keepalived` to do that.
-You had better directly schedule pods to specific number of nodes by `nodeSelector` when using  `keepalived`.
-And you have  to install `keepalived` in each of nodes where CloudCore runs.
-The configuration of `keepalived` is shown in the end.
-Here suppose the VIP is 10.10.102.242.
+Here, we recommend using `keepalived` for this purpose.
+When using `keepalived`, it is better to schedule pods directly to a specific number of nodes by using `nodeSelector`.
+Additionally, you will have to install `keepalived` on each node where CloudCore runs.
+The configuration of `keepalived` is shown at the end.
+Let's assume the VIP is `10.10.102.242` for this guide.

 The use of `nodeSelector` is as follow: